 Take the Questionnaire about your IT environment

 Taking the questionnaire as part of the RAP program is also one of the important steps.
 This would give a better idea of the processes, and best practices followed in your environment.
-Based on your answer to the RAP questionnaire, Microsoft will suggest the best practices which we need to follow for a better environment.
+Based on your answer to the RAP questionnaire, Microsoft will suggest the best practices we need to follow for a better environment.

 Quick tips on the ports and Connectivity Required for RAP Tool